The Shannon and Weaver Model of Communication: Elements, Diagram, and Examples

 Treatment

-For example, the teachers speak formally when delivering speeches in the classroom.
+For example, teachers speak formally when delivering classroom speeches.
 However, the lecturer talks very casually when meeting students outside of class.

 Structure

-The structure of the message describes the arrangement of the information.
+The structure of the message describes how the information is arranged.
 The effectiveness of the message depends on the message structure.

 For example, the lecturer talks about the definition, types, and examples of communication noise.
-The students perceive the message clearly for its good arrangement.
+The students clearly perceive the message because of its good organization.

 Code

-Code in the message refers to the form of message transmitting.
-The examples of the code are text, audio, video, visual, and so more.
+Code in the message refers to the form of the message transmitted from sender to receiver.
+Examples of code include text, audio, video, visual, and more.

-For example, the teacher is speaking in front of the students; hence, the code of the message is audio.
+For example, the teacher is speaking in front of the students; hence, the message’s code is audio.

 3. Channel